VolkerSiep/SigmaMu/doc/source/tutorial/tutorial.rst

    :lineno-start: 8
    :lines: 8-19

+Here we decided to create an ideal gas model for methane, and used the following contributions:

+ - :class:`simu.app.thermo.contributions.H0S0ReferenceState`
+ - :class:`simu.app.thermo.contributions.LinearHeatCapacity`
+ - :class:`simu.app.thermo.contributions.StandardState`
+ - :class:`simu.app.thermo.contributions.IdealMix`
+ - :class:`simu.app.thermo.contributions.GibbsIdealGas`

+Note that we could have left out the :class:`StandardState <simu.app.thermo.contributions.StandardState>` class, as it only preserves the standard state properties and does no own calculations.
+Only if we later would like to introduce the concepts of fugacity :math:`f_i` and activity :math:`a_i`, we would require to access these properties.
+However, this is not interesting for an ideal gas, where :math:`f_i = p_i` and :math:`a_i = x_i`.

-Here we decided to create an ideal gas model for methane. the :class:`simu.SpeciesDefinition` defines in this simple case some basic generic properties based on the chemical formula, that is molecular weight, elementary composition and electrical charge.
+The :class:`simu.SpeciesDefinition` defines in this simple case some basic generic properties based on the chemical formula, that is molecular weight, elementary composition and electrical charge.
 For fun, you can analyse some formulae, for instance

 >>> from simu import SpeciesDefinition
 >>> print(SpeciesDefinition("Ca(CH3-CH2-COO)2").elements)